paunik/ScrollMagic/WARNING: tween was overwritten by another.md

 ## How to decide
 The solution to chose much depends on the visual outcome you are trying to achieve.
-- Use __A__ if you don't care if the animation just plays and want the easiest possible fix.
+- Use __A__ if you don't care if the animation just plays or is bound to scroll position and want the easiest possible fix.
 - Use __B__ if you want the animations always to be played from a certain start or end point.
 - Use __C__ if you want the animations always to be played from the current start or end point.